pittcsc/Documents/Constitution.md

 ## XV) Voting Powers of Officers

-Generally officers retain voting rights, however, the chairperson often votes only in the event of a tie.
-This MUST be addressed.
+The Vice President and Business Manager, as well as committee chairpeople, retain voting rights.
+In the event of a tie, the President will break the tie.

 ## XVI) Removal of Officers